-- Discuss the findings of the Minnesota Study of Twins Reared Apart as they relate to personality and genetics
+- Explain biological approaches to understanding personality, including the findings of the Minnesota Study of Twins Reared Apart, heritability, and temperament

 How much of our personality is in-born and biological, and how much is influenced by the environment and culture we are raised in?
 Psychologists who favor the biological approach believe that inherited predispositions as well as physiological processes can be used to explain differences in our personalities (Burger, 2008).